Vie chretienne Cosmos Arts Engin de recherches Plan du site

 Others approaches to the Flood.

-The oldest model for the Flood proposed by modern creationists is the Hydraulic model advanced by Mr. Henry M. Morris and John Whitcomb.
+The oldest model for the Flood proposed by modern creationists is the Hydraulic model advanced by Mr. Henry M. Morris and John Whitcomb in their book The Genesis Flood.
 This approach implies a universal Flood with significant volcanic activity.
 The hydraulic model also involves a tropical antediluvian climate, caused by a vapour canopy above the atmosphere.
-Numerous fossils in arctic regions attest to the existence of a such climate in past times.
-For example, one finds metasequoia fossils at Axel Hieberg in the high Canadian arctic, tropical plants in Antarctic coal and Iguaunodon footprints in Spitsbergen.
+Numerous fossils found today in Arctic regions attest to the existence of a such climate in past times.
+For example, metasequoia fossilsare found at Axel Hieberg in the high Canadian arctic, tropical plants in Antarctic coal and Iguaunodon footprints in Spitsbergen.
 Being just 1,300 km from the north pole, In present times, Spitsbergen can't really be considered an attractive tropical holiday destination...
 A vapour canopy is known to exist above the planet Venus and increases surface temperatures to a great degree.

 Another approach to Flood processes is known as Crustal Plate Tectonics theory (or CPT), proposed by John Baumgardner asserts that the Flood involved not only water covering all the Earth's surface, but, at the same time, massive movements of plates of the Earth's crust, possibly provoked by meteorite or comet impacts.
 One need only to think of the Shoemaker-Levi comet impacts on the planet Jupiter to get a general idea of the energy produced by such events.
 CPT implies also a form of continental drift, but on a timescale far shorter than that accepted by evolutionists.
 CPT does not accept hydroplates, nor the immense water reserves under the Earth's crustal.
-Others creationists explore processes such as hypercanes and their very extreme erosional effects.
+Others creationists have explored extreme weather phenomena such as hypercanes and their extraordinary erosional effects.

 Issues dealt with by the animation.